-- Records of correspondence with DCSYW regarding Standards of Care Concerns - Records demonstrating the organisation's response to incidents involving the use of reactive responses or prohibited practices.
+- Records of correspondence with DCSSDS regarding Standards of Care Concerns. - Records demonstrating the organisation's response to incidents involving the emergency use of restrictive practices or prohibited practices.

-Child Safety - Non-family based placement services (Residential Care)
+Child Safety - Non-Family Based Placement Services (Residential Care)

-- Individualised de-escalation plans are developed for children and young people in collaboration with the child/young person, their support network and support agencies and reviewed following critical incidents - Evidence of culturally responsive approaches for Aboriginal and Torres Strait Islander children and young people such as ensuring cultural support plans are in place and supporting children and young people to make contact with the Aboriginal and Torres Strait Islander Legal Service - Evidence that themes arising from incidents have been considered and addressed with staff in order to strengthen individual and organisational practice and responses.
+- Policies and procedures include steps to respond to incidents, including addressing immediate safety needs, making the environment safe, managing the needs of people involved, identifying the cause of the incident and taking corrective action to prevent future incidents, where possible. - Processes for identifying risk factors and early warning signs with the aim of implementing incident prevention approaches. - Evidence of culturally responsive approaches for Aboriginal and Torres Strait Islander children and young people such as ensuring cultural support plans are in place and supporting children and young people to make contact with the Aboriginal and Torres Strait Islander Legal Service - Evidence that themes arising from incidents have been considered and addressed with staff in order to strengthen individual and organisational practice and responses.

-- A code of practice/conduct and policies that clearly prohibit all forms of abuse and overly restrictive behaviour management - Stakeholder feedback (such as family, carers, kin, advocates, decision makers, guardians) confirms a culture of no retribution for any person who reports abuse, neglect or exploitation of a person with a disability - Records of reporting to DCDSS as required including the use of unauthorised use of restrictive practices.
+- A code of practice/conduct and policies that clearly prohibit all forms of abuse and overly restrictive behaviour management. - Stakeholder feedback (such as family, carers, kin, advocates, decision makers, guardians) confirms a culture of no retribution for any person who reports abuse, neglect or exploitation of a person with a disability. - Records of reporting to DCSSDS as required including the use of unauthorised use of restrictive practices.